 When it comes to home pest control there are a few ways you can go about getting rid of your pests.
 You can do nothing, hire a professional exterminator, or do it yourself.
 Anytime you see a pest, you must take action if you want to keep a pest-free home.

 Another option is to call a professional exterminator for help.
-You could pick up the phone and call your local pest control company.
-They will send a service technician to your home right away.
-You will be told they can not kill all the bugs with just one treatment and will be asked to sign a contract for monthly pest control services.
+You could pick up the phone and call your local pest management company.
+They will send a service technician to your house right away.
+You will be told they can not kill all the bugs with just one treatment and will be asked to sign a contract for monthly pest management services.
 This option is the most costly and is unnecessary in most cases.

 Pest Control Safety